ArefShojaei/Lite-PHP/README.md

 ```

 ### UseRedirect
-> This hooks provides to redirect to a route
+> Provides to redirect to a route

 ```php
 import("@core/hooks/useRedirect");